pydata/pydata-sphinx-theme/docs/demo/kitchen-sink/web-components.rst

 .. danger::

-    To use the :code:`sphinx-panels` extention, you need to integrate theses lines to overwrite the shadows of the panels in your custom :code:`.css` file:
+    To use the :code:`sphinx-panels` extention, add these lines to your custom CSS to overwrite the shadows of the panels:

     .. code-block:: css